chrsep/Portal/README.md

 We will provide better documentation and try to improve our source code readability in the future.

-We are also building a a way to track and coordinate the development of this app through trello: https://goo.gl/UcFrNr
+We are also building a way to track and coordinate the development of this app through Trello: https://goo.gl/UcFrNr

 We will put all pull request into our consideration.
 You can email us at directdev.mobile@gmail.com if you have any question.

+<b>HOW TO USE</b>

+1. Clone or download this source code and extract it
+2. Install and then open android studio
+3. Choose existing project
+4. Choose the source code folder